jayantj/jayantj.github.io/_posts/2016-08-31-fasttext-gensim-word-embeddings.md

 The first comparison is on Gensim and FastText models trained on the Brown corpus.
 For detailed code and information about the hyperparameters, you can have a look at this [IPython notebook](https://github.com/RaRe-Technologies/gensim/blob/develop/docs/notebooks/Word2Vec_FastText_Comparison.ipynb).

-The task used is the analogical reasoning task mentioned above, and the evaluation below has been done using FastText and Word2Vec models trained on the Brown corpus.
+The task used is the analogical reasoning task mentioned above, and the first evaluation below has been done using FastText and Word2Vec models trained on the Brown corpus.

 <figure>
   <a class="magnific-zoom" href="/images/posts/embedding-comparison/brown_initial.png">